 Government organizations and NGOs could choose to use the same identifiable signature on all transactions.
 Why?
 So the public could track their spending and know they can trust them.
 For the first time ever, governments could use blockchain and show taxpayers how exactly their money is being spent.

 Blockchain also lets you manage your presence on the system by using smart contracts.
 These are where you pick and choose what data can be shared with authorized people and what stays private.
 For example, if a cop pulled you over, you could choose to give them temporary access to your personal data.
 They could quickly and easily see in the database that you don’t have a criminal record.

 If you wanted to earn some extra money, you could give out pieces of your personal data to an advertising or marketing company.
 You could even donate information to medical researchers who need it and all the while keep your identity secret.

 Blockchain Revolution Review

 Technology is so cool and so is Blockchain Revolution!
-I’m so excited to learn about all of the advances we’ve made recently when it comes to our monetary system.
 I can only hope that society and the government will fully adopt things like the blockchain so that we can improve the awful inefficiencies in our financial system.

 Who would I recommend the Blockchain Revolution summary to?